Bio724/Bio724-Lecture-Notes/lecture-awk-bash/pipeline-example-motifs.md

 * Wrap our pipeline into a re-usable Bash script so it can be easily applied to other sets of genes and TF motifs

 * How could we do this analysis efficiently for many sets of genes?
 For example, clusters of co-regulated genes identified in a transcriptome analysis

+## Other tools for motif search

+A more in-depth  analysis aiming to discover novel motifs, or incorporate more sensitive motif detection, could incorporate the motif search and identification tools provided by [MEME Suite](https://meme-suite.org/meme/index.html).
+Meme can be installed via Conda (`meme search conda` for more info).